coreyl25/FinalProject/README.md

 4. Disconnect a client using `/quit`
 5. Verify remaining clients see "X has left the chat"

-**Expected Result:** Join and leave notifications are broadcasted to all clients.

 ### Test 4: Thread Pool Management